thomasballinger/posts/2014-04-17-python-javascript.markdown

     keyword.

 [^object]: This is the biggest lie in the post.
 If you swallow it, you'll be
-    alright with the other ones.
+    all right with the other ones.
     If this assertion offends you terrifically, you probably won't like this post.
     (or perhaps you'll enjoy nitpicking it :)
     If you can kind of see how that could be true, since most primitive types get